-The largest enchantment of Mexico may be a kind of roughness both in a positive and negative way.
+The largest enchantment of Mexico may be a kind of roughness, both positively and negatively.

 In terms of hot springs, the roughness often realizes wild free-flowing use of the spring.

 The downtown of Guanajuato is declared a World Heritage site, where the atmosphere of Spanish colonial era remains.

 The city, which supplied a third of the world's silver in the 18th century, is like a jewel box turned upside down.

 It is an hour’s drive from the downtown of Guanajuato to get to the beautiful hotel.

 Surprisingly, the staffs asked me to call them whenever I got into the guest room, because the self-locking doors were broken.

 At first, I felt suspicious about their explanation, but I noticed all doors were actually broken down when I saw many staffs desperately keep running around.